 Please visit the Reports & Resources page for more information.

-The Mediation Workgroup was formed to analyze the issues that arose from the Mediation Round Table held in February 2019, address the challenges and opportunities of virtual mediation, and to develop action items that can be implemented to raise the quality of mediation in CPS cases across the state of Texas.
-The Mediation Workgroup held its inaugural meeting on October 16, 2020 and set out to prioritize projects for FY2021 including a Tool Kit for Mediators interested in providing Child Welfare Mediations, a CLE panel, and a Virtual Mediation Tool Kit for Child Welfare Law Mediators.
+The Mediation Workgroup was formed to analyze the issues that arose from the Mediation Round Table held in February 2019, to address the challenges and opportunities of virtual mediation, and to develop action items that could be implemented to raise the quality of mediation in child welfare cases across the state of Texas.